ntidev/qa-test/README.md

 #### Requirements
 1. Log into the demo as administrator.
-2. Spot what doesn't look 'right' in the application or that could be improved for a better UI/UX.
+2. Spot what doesn't look 'right' in the application (from the Dashboard section) or that could be improved for a better UI/UX.

-Please note that a lot of elements in applications or processes are subjective, but there are UI/UX principles that are based on what's best for the end-user.
+Please note that a lot of elements in applications or processes are subjective, what is good for someone doesn't mean is actually good for the end-user.
+There are UI/UX principles that are based on what's best for the end-user.

 ### Submission